Here is the excellent inventor biography. So, who was Alexander Graham Bell? He was the most well-known inventor, engineer, and scientist.

 Life in Canada

 For the years, Alexander Graham Bell moved a lot.
-While his stay with his family in London, both his brothers were dead due to tuberculosis.
+While he stays with his family in London, both his brothers were dead due to tuberculosis.

 The health of Alexander Graham Bell was also fragile.
 That increased the worries of his parents because he was the only surviving child of his parents.